 In the business world, applications of artificial intelligence are deemed as the resolution to hiring-concerned problems.

-The salience of artificial intelligence is on the rise, and the factor that guarantees this is AI business value is likely to reach $1.2 trillion globally in 2019, revealed by Gartner.
+The salience of Artificial Intelligence Solutions is on the rise, and the factor that guarantees this is AI business value is likely to reach $1.2 trillion globally in 2019, revealed by Gartner.
 In addition, 63% of global HR professionals have said that artificial intelligence has changed the way of recruiting.